luiscesar/simple-syntax-translator/README.md

 ## The Source Language

-For specifying syntax, we present the BNF (Backus-Naur Form):
+For specifying the source language syntax, we present the BNF (Backus-Naur Form):

 program --> block